 - When briefed on a task, take notes of what you need to do and ask questions to clarify if necessary.

 - Your manager and colleagues are likely to be willing to help you, but attempt to judge when is and isn’t a good time to bother them.

-- Make sure your colleagues know where you are, for example if you are going into a meeting or out for lunch; it is useful in case there is a fire alarm.
+- Make sure your colleagues know where you are, for example if you are going into a meeting or out for lunch; it is useful in case there is a fire alarm or someone tries to contact you.
 Saying goodbye at the end of the day lets people know you are leaving, as well as being good manners.

 - Stay calm and let someone know if you’re struggling.
 Don’t sit in silence if your tech isn’t working for you on that day, for example, or other issues are becoming barriers to your work.
 As long as these are genuine and can’t be avoided, colleagues are likely to be understanding.
-Remember that they would be more likely to pick on such issues if you were working close to each other in an office, so it’s arguably even more important to maintain clear communication during virtual internships.
+They’re more likely to pick on such issues if you’re working close to each other in an office, so it’s especially important to maintain clear communication when working remotely.